Leslee Dart: The Dart Group, 42 West

-Controversy Regarding Woody Allen
+Woody Allen controversy

-Dart became known for "not only for promoting clients who wanted coverage but also for protecting those who did not."
-This controversially included film director Woody Allen, who Dart had represented since the mid-1980s and who faced allegations of sexual assault against his adoptive daughter.
+Dart became known for "not only for promoting clients who wanted coverage, but also for protecting those who did not."
+This included film director Woody Allen, who faced allegations of sexual assault by his adoptive daughter.
 Variety wrote: "Even the efforts of Allen’s longtime publicist, Leslee Dart, to counter the initial tide of negative stories itself became a news item."
-Her work to counter these allegations and garner positive publicity for Allen were brought to further public attention in February 2021, when HBO released Kirby Dick's and Amy Ziering's four-part documentary Allen v.
-Farrow, which explores the sexual abuse allegations against Allen.
-This included the accusation by Allen's son, journalist Ronan Farrow, that Dart protected Allen through the use of access journalism, saying that "When you have Leslee Dart on your payroll, that is someone who can say, ‘You better print this or I’m going to withhold my clients from you in the future.'".
-Also in February 2021, it was announced Allen's sister Letty Aronson would now serve as Allen’s spokesperson, instead of Dart.
+In addition to print and broadcast media, her attempts to spin the story were covered in Kirby Dick's and Amy Ziering's Allen v.
+Farrow, which explored the sexual abuse allegations against Allen.